-- A. Proposal Information: Applicants are required to submit the Proposal Information prior to upload of the proposal.
-Complete the Proposal Information as described at https://cdmrp.org/proposals. - B. Proposal Preparation: All proposals must be converted into an electronic PDF (Portable Document Format) file for electronic proposal submission.
-Please see the Full Text of Program Announcement for details. - C. Submission Dates and Times: Deadline Date: August 20, 2003.
+- D. Invited Proposal Preparation: All proposals must be converted into an electronic PDF file for electronic proposal submission.
+Please see the Full Text of Program Announcement for details. - E. Proposal Submission Dates and Times: Deadline Date: July 27, 2004.
 Proposals must be approved on the CDMRP eReceipt system by the Contract Representative at the applicant's institution's Sponsored Programs Office (or equivalent) by 5:00 p.m.
-(Eastern time). - D. Electronic Submission Requirements: Electronic submission is required.
+(Eastern time). - F. Proposal Electronic Submission Requirements: Electronic submission is required.
 No paper copy submissions will be accepted.
-Proposals must be submitted electronically at https://cdmrp.org/proposals.
-Please see the Full Text of Program Announcement for details.
+Proposals must be submitted electronically at http://cdmrp.org/proposals.
+Please see the Full Text of Program Announcement for details. - G. Invited Proposal Preparation and Submission Information: Do not submit a full Breast Cancer Center of Excellence proposal unless you receive a letter of invitation.